Frederica Academy

 Frederica Academy is an independent, coeducational, college preparatory school located on Saint Simons Island, Georgia, United States.
 It serves students from grades Pre-K to 12.
 The school has a fully functional lower school, middle school, and upper school.
 The current head of school is Scott L. Hutchinson.

 Campus life

 Athletics

-Frederica also offers many athletic opportunities including Baseball, Basketball, Cheerleading, Football, Cross Country, Golf, Soccer, Swimming, Tennis, Track & Field, and Volleyball.
+Sports at the school include Baseball, Basketball, Cheerleading, Football, Cross Country, Golf, Soccer, Swimming, Tennis, Track & Field, and Volleyball.

-Clubs and organizations
+Clubs and Organizations

-Frederica Academy offers a multitude of school sponsored clubs and organizations, including:
+Students at the school participate in school sponsored clubs and organizations, including: